MicrosoftDocs/sdk-api/sdk-api-src/content/iphlpapi/nf-iphlpapi-getipaddrtable.md

 ### -param bOrder [in]

-A Boolean value that specifies whether the returned mapping table should be sorted in ascending order by IPv4 address.
-If this parameter is <b>TRUE</b>, the table is sorted.
+If this parameter is <b>TRUE</b>, then the returned mapping table is sorted in ascending order by IPv4 address.
+The sorting is performed in network byte order.
+For example, 10.0.0.255 comes immediately before 10.0.1.0.

 ## -returns